 Among other things, we deploy Google Analytics or comparable services on our websites.
-This is a service of third parties which may be located in any country on earth (in the case of Google Analytics, it is Google LLC in the USA, www.google.com), with which we measure the use of the website (not on a basis that enables us to gather personal data) and can evaluate it.
+This is a service of third parties which may be located in any country on earth (in the case of Google Analytics, it Google Ireland (based in Ireland), which relies on Google LLC (based in the USA) as an order processor (both "Google"), www.google.com), with which we measure the use of the website (not on a basis that enables us to gather personal data) and can evaluate it.
 Permanent cookies are likewise deployed for this purpose, which the service provider places.
-The service provider does not receive any personal data from us (and does also not store any IP addresses), may, however, trace your use of the website, combine said details with data from other websites that you have visited, and which can likewise be traced by the service provider, and use said findings for its own purposes (e.g. deploying targeted advertising).
+We have configured the service so that the IP addresses of visitors are shortened by Google in Europe before being forwarded to the USA and thus cannot be traced.
+We have turned off the “Data Forwarding” and “Signals” settings.
+Although we can assume that the information we share with Google is not personal data for Google, it is possible that Google can draw conclusions about the identity of visitors from this data for its own purposes, create personal profiles and link this data to the Google accounts of these individuals.
+You can object to the collection of data by Google Analytics with effect for the future by installing a deactivation add-on (http://tools.google.com/dlpage/gaoptout?hl=en-GB) for your browser.
 In so far as you have registered with the service provider yourself, the service provider actually knows you.
 Your personal data is then processed by the service provider, on its own responsibility, in accordance with its data privacy provisions.
 The service provider will also inform us how our respective website is used (no details about you personally).

 We also deploy, on our websites, plug-ins of social networks, such as Facebook, Twitter, Youtube, Google+, Pinterest or Instagram.
 That is always apparent to you (typically via corresponding icons).
 We have configured these elements in such a way that they are routinely deactivated.
 Should you activate them (by clicking on them), the operators of the respective social networks can discern that you are on our website, and where, and may use this information for their own purposes.
 Your personal data is then processed on the responsibility of said operator, on its own responsibility, in accordance with its data privacy provisions.
 We do not receive any details about you from it.